Battle of Nivelle: Battle

 The battle started just before dawn as the Light Division headed towards the plateau on the summit of the Greater Rhune (the summit had been garrisoned by French troops but they had fled after the skirmish on the River Bidassoa, fearing to be cut off from their own army).
 The objective of the division was to sweep the three defensive forts the French had constructed out of the battle.
 They moved down into the ravine in front of the Lesser Rhune and were ordered to lie down and await the order to attack.
 After the signal from a battery of cannon, the offensive began.
 It started with the men of the 43rd, 52nd and 95th – with the 17th Portuguese infantry Regiment in support – storming the redoubts on the crest of the Rhune.
 Despite this being a risky move and the men being almost exhausted, the surprise and boldness of the British sent the French fleeing towards other forts on other hills.

 While the 43rd and 95th were dealing with the French on the Rhune, there still remained one very strong star-shaped fort below on the Mouiz plateau which reached out towards the coast.
 This was attacked by Colborne's 52nd Light Infantry, supported by riflemen from the 95th.
 Once again, the French were surprised and the British succeeded.
-They had, in the French eyes, appeared from the ground at which point, in danger of being cut off, the French soldiers quickly fled leaving Colborne in possession of the fort and other trenches without loss of a single fatal casualty.
+They had, in the French eyes, appeared from the ground at which point, in danger of being cut off, the French soldiers quickly fled leaving Colborne in possession of the fort and other trenches without suffering a single fatality.

-Shortly, the main British assault began with the nine divisions fanning out over a five-mile front.
+Shortly, the main British assault began, with the nine divisions fanning out over a five-mile front.
 When the 3rd division took the bridge at Amotz, all French resistance broke as any communication between the two halves of Soult's army was now impossible.
 The French resistance melted away and soon they were in full retreat (by two o'clock they were streaming across the Nivelle) having lost 4,500 men to Wellington's 5,500.

+News of the victory reached London at the same time as reports of the Liberation of Hanover by Allied forces, leading to a double triumph.